 Now is a better time than ever to get your business spending under control.
 Unlike most accountants, we like to focus on growing your business but certain times call for cost-cutting measures.
 Better yet, if you can cut your monthly business expenses as you’re growing then you’re creating a great capacity to scale.

 How agile is your budget?
 Did you build in any contingency plans or room for flex?
-If not, as a business owner in a COVID climate you may be looking at a need to reforecast completely and defer expenses where possible.
+If not, as a business owner in a post-pandemic, inflation (possibly stagflation?) climate you may be looking at a need to reforecast completely and defer expenses where possible.
 Whether you’re hoping to cut business spending or looking to build capacity to scale, here are six easy-to-grasp strategies to cut your monthly business expenses.

 6 strategies to cut business expenses when growing your business.

 1).
 Update Your Expense Policy

 In our blog post, Is it Time for Your Company to Draft an Expense Policy?, we discussed supporting your standardized procedures with things like a schedule and a list of qualified expenses.
 Revise these lists to further curb spending in unpredictable financial climates.

 2).
 Transparency with/Educate Your Team